Accessibility Statement

 Despite our efforts, some content may not yet be fully accessible.
 Known limitations include:

 - Chemistry image descriptions — All chemistry images now have contextual alt text describing the section, topic, and figure position.
 However, chemical structural formulas and reaction diagrams are a visual language: a single reaction scheme may encode information equivalent to an entire research paper.
 Our alt text identifies what the image is about and where it appears, but cannot fully describe the chemical notation itself.
 We are monitoring advances in AI-assisted chemical image description for future improvements.
+We also plan to regenerate most of the textbook's chemistry images at higher resolution in the near future, which will make them sharper for everyone — including readers who rely on screen magnification.

 - 3D molecule viewers — Interactive JSmol molecular models provide visual 3D representations of chemical structures.
 Viewer containers are labeled with molecule names, and control buttons are keyboard-accessible with descriptive text.
 However, the 3D canvas itself (mouse drag to rotate, scroll to zoom) is inherently visual and cannot convey spatial structure to screen readers.
 Surrounding text descriptions provide context where available.